WilliamHuang24/data-science-projects/README.md

+# Data Science Projects

 This repository contains a collection of various data science projects developed using Python.
 Each project demonstrates practical applications of data science techniques and algorithms, including data cleaning, data visualization and statistical analysis.

----

 ## Exploratory Data Analysis
 In this project, we perform an in-depth analysis of a given dataset.
 The goal is to understand the data’s structure, detect patterns, identify outliers, and visualize the key characteristics.